osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 Add a method to initialize oso and make the oso instance available to your application code.
-This method should intialize oso and load your policy file (can be an empty ``.polar`` file).
+This method should initialize oso and load your policy file (can be an empty ``.polar`` file).
 It should also call :py:func:`sqlalchemy_oso.session.set_get_session` to configure access to the SQLALchemy session oso should use to make queries.
 Then call